POD-ROMs for incompressible flows including snapshots of the temporal derivative of the full order solution: The POD-ROM method

-A robust estimate for \eqref{second_dev}, in the case $l\ge3$, is derived in the appendix.
+in \eqref{eq:cota_finalSUPv}.
+However, the error analysis in \cite{hey_ran_IV} is not valid for high Reynolds numbers.
+In the appendix we get an error bound for this term with constants independent of inverse powers of the viscosity.
+A robust estimate for \eqref{second_dev}, in the case $l\ge3$, is derived.
 Hence, for $l\ge3$, there is no explicit appearance of inverse powers of the viscosity coefficient in the error bound \eqref{eq:cota_finalSUPv}.
 The technical reason for not obtaining a robust estimate for $l=2$ with the technique from the appendix is the gradient in front of $\bu_{h,tt}$.
 This gradient was introduced with the transition from the $L^2(\Omega)^d$ norm to the corresponding norm of the gradient in \eqref{eq:unobb} in order to be able to apply the Hilbert space argument.
-Note that with the approach presented in the appendix the boundedness can be shown also for $l=2$, but not the robustness of the bound.
+Note that, with the approach presented in the appendix, boundedness can be shown also for $l=2$, but not the robustness of the bound. $\Box$\end{remark} } {\begin{remark} \rm In view of Remark \ref{re:bou} and assuming the solution is regular enough, assumption \eqref{eq:time} only requires a step size smaller than a given constant whose size depends on the constants $C_{1,\rm inf}$, $C_{\rm inf}$, $\mu$ and $T$. $\Box$\end{remark} }

 \begin{remark}\rm With the error decomposition in the proof of Theorem \ref{thm:bound_L2L2} and applying \eqref{eq:inv_M} or the inverse inequality \eqref{inv} to \eqref{eq:error3_b}, one can also prove a robust error bound for $\sum_{j=1}^n\Delta t \|\nabla (\bu_r^j-\bu^j)\|_0^2$. $\Box$\end{remark}